w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 **Previous Season Passes:**
 - <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Haunted" target="_blank">The Season of the Haunted Waters</a>
+- <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Frozen-Heart" target="_blank">The Season of the Frozen Heart</a>

 ## Fish Settings {: #FishSettings}
 The `/fish settings` command allows you to change your settings for fishing so you can control how bait and tools are managed.